Noble Eightfold Path in Buddhism

-The Four Noble Truths of Buddhism state that craving and desire result in suffering and disappointment in life.
+The Noble Eightfold Path in Buddhism elaborates on the fourth of the Four Noble Truths of Buddhism, which state that craving and desire result in suffering and disappointment in life.
 The fourth of these truths indicates that following the Noble Eightfold Path will lead to the end of suffering and the achievement of self-awakening.

 Modern interpretations have grouped items into wisdom, ethical conduct and mental development.